Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 What is Considered “Reasonable” for Sick Leave?

-Sick leave days can be taken for injuries, illnesses, and medical emergencies, whether caused by the employee or for reasons beyond their control.
+Sick leave days can be taken for injuries, illnesses, and medical emergencies, whether caused by the employee or beyond their control.

-For example, an employee who burned their hand while trying to torch a dessert at home would still be entitled to sick leave, despite the injury resulting from their daring cooking experiment.
+For example, an employee who burned their hand while trying to torch a dessert at home would still be entitled to sick leave, despite the injury resulting from their own actions.

-The only thing employees can’t take sick leave for is cosmetic surgery that isn’t medically required or is unrelated to an injury or illness.
+In most cases, employees can also take sick leave for pre-planned elective surgery related to a medical illness or injury.
+The only exception is cosmetic surgery that is not medically required or unrelated to an injury or illness.

 What’s the Length of Sick Leave in Ontario?

-Employees can take up to three sick days per calendar year once they’ve worked for their employer for at least two consecutive weeks, whether part-time or full-time.
-Anything more than three days won’t be protected under ESA law.
+Employees are entitled to up to three sick days per calendar year under the ESA once they have worked for their employer for at least two consecutive weeks, whether part-time or full-time.
+Statutory sick leave beyond three days is not protected under the ESA unless the employer offers a more generous policy.

-• The three days don’t have to be used consecutively
+• The three days do not have to be used consecutively.

 • Employees may use sick leave as full days, partial days, or over multiple consecutive days.
-If an employee takes part of a day as sick leave, the employer may record it as a full day; it’s at their discretion.
+If an employee takes part of a day as sick leave, the employer may record it as a full day at their discretion.

 Sick Leave Notice Requirements

-Employees should inform their employer as soon as possible before taking the leave.
-If they must take sick leave suddenly, they should inform the employer as soon as possible after starting it.
-Additionally, employees don’t need to provide written notice; simply telling them face-to-face is sufficient.
+Employees should inform their employer as soon as possible before taking sick leave.
+If sick leave begins suddenly due to unexpected illness, the employee should notify the employer as soon as possible after the start of the leave.

 Employee Rights During Sick Leave

-Employees who take sick leave have the same rights as employees who take pregnancy or parental leave.
-This means they have the following rights.
+Employees who take sick leave have the same rights as those who take pregnancy or parental leave.
+Employers can’t penalize employees for exercising those rights, and employees remain entitled to full employment protections throughout their absence.

 The Right to Reinstatement

-Employees are entitled to have the same job before the sick leave began or a comparable job (if they had a long absence and their old job no longer exists).
-In either case, they must be paid at least as much as they earned before the leave.
-If wages have gone up, the employer must pay the higher wage.
+Employees are entitled to return to the same job they held before their sick leave began, or a comparable position if their original role no longer exists.
+In either case, they must be paid at least as much as they earned before the leave

 The Right to Be Free from Penalty

-Employers can’t penalize employees in any way for:
+Employers are prohibited from penalizing employees in any way for:

 • Taking sick leave

-• Planning to take sick leave (for a planned medical procedure)
+• Planning to take sick leave for a scheduled medical procedure

-• Asking questions about their sick leave policy
+• Asking questions about their sick leave rights and entitlements

-Employees who take sick leave also have the right to continue participating in benefit plans and earning credits for the length of their employment, service, and seniority.
+Employees who take sick leave also retain the right to continue participating in benefit plans and to continue earning credits toward their length of employment, service, and seniority.

 An unwell woman lying on the couch calling in sick for work